bruno-dd470/Tian-Dao-AI/README.md

   - [Français](LICENSE.fr.txt)
   - [中文](LICENSE.zh.txt)

-> This permissive license reflects the author’s intention to **accelerate global realization** of Tian Dao AI—academic, institutional, or industrial—while ensuring proper recognition of its origin.
+> This permissive license reflects the author's intention to **accelerate global realization** of Tian Dao AI—academic, institutional, or industrial—while ensuring proper recognition of its origin.

 ---